redbubble/samson-success-email/README.md

 # samson-success-email
-This Samson plugin sends an email when your deploy succeeds.
+This Samson plugin sends an email to all committers when your deploy succeeds.